bilalamjad-devops/devops-guide/README.md

 ### 2. The "No-Cost" Roadmap for 2026
-You mentioned you don't want to spend money.
-Here is how you do hands-on for free:

 * **Linux/Docker:** Use **WSL2** (Windows Subsystem for Linux) or **Killercoda** (Free interactive browser labs).
 * **Kubernetes:** Use **Minikube** or **Kind** on your own laptop.
 It costs $0.
 * **CI/CD:** Use **GitHub Actions**.
 It has a generous free tier for public repositories.